pcarleton/pcarleton-dataviz/docs/moon-phases-gone-wrong.md

 # Moon Phases Gone Wrong

-I've made several "moon phase emoji" mini projects, starting with a moon CLI tool, then a favicon that updates, and the most recently a copy-pastable version for The Password Game.
+I've made several "moon phase emoji" mini projects, starting with a [moon CLI tool](https://blog.pcarleton.com/post/cli-for-the-moon/), then [a favicon](https://garden.pcarleton.com/post/garden-fun/#emoji-favicon), and the most recently [a copy-pastable version](https://blog.pcarleton.com/post/current-phase-of-the-moon-emoji/) for The Password Game.
 I find it's a simple problem to get a passable answer which makes it a quick fun project in a new language or a new context.
 On the other hand, it's incredibly complex to get an extremely accurate answer.

 There's three approaches I've found:
 1. Anchoring on a known new moon and extrapolating based on mean lunation (29.52 days)
-2. Using accurate data, via live querying the USNO API or embedding pre-queried data
+2. Fetching source-of-truth data from an API (either live, or prefetching some window)
-3. Calculating a more complex approximation using Astronmical Algorithms
+3. Calculating a more complex approximation using [Astronmical Algorithms](https://www.amazon.co.uk/Astronomical-Algorithms-Jean-Meeus/dp/0943396611)

-For the most recent application for the Password Game, I needed to be able to produce the same emoji as the game expected for the same day.
-This motivated me to check just how close my simple model (1) was to the real deal (USNO data).
+For the most recent application for the Password Game, I wanted to produce the same emoji as the game expected.
+This motivated me to check just how close my simple model was to the real deal (USNO data).

 ## The Code